Outreach Ministries at the Cathedral

 The 5000 Club & Outreach Assistance

 Our 5000 Club food ministry began in the spring of 2006 as an effort to provide the hospitality of a weekly evening meal to those who live in our neighborhood, including those without a home to call their own.
-The program quickly grew to where we are serving close to 200 meals a week, thanks to faithful volunteers.
+The program quickly grew to where we are serving more than 100 meals a week, thanks to faithful volunteers.
 During the pandemic, our motivated group of volunteers continued to serve those in need.
 All of our meals are prepared in-house.
-To serve or support the 5000 Club, click the email below to connect with Rev. Stacey.
+To serve or support the 5000 Club, click the email below to connect with Rev. Brian.